FIWARE/tutorials.Step-by-Step/docs/custom-iot-agent.md

 ### Provisioning an Actuator

 Provisioning an actuator is similar to provisioning a sensor.
-This time an `endpoint` attribute holds the location where the IoT Agent needs to send the JSON command and the `commands` array includes a list of each command that can be invoked.
+This time an `endpoint` attribute holds the location where the IoT Agent needs to send the XML command and the `commands` array includes a list of each command that can be invoked.
 The example below provisions a bell with the `deviceId=bell001`.
 The endpoint is `http://iot-sensors:3001/iot/bell001` and it can accept the `ring` command.
 The `transport=HTTP` attribute defines the communications protocol to be used.